-If you happened to be following what i’ve dubbed ‘the butter chronicles’ over here and here, then you know that there’s a lotta bright and deep colored butter in my future. lovingly made by me (and M) from the milk of happy spring-grass munching jersey cows. if you’ve been hanging around here long enough then you may have picked up that I LOVE ICE CREAM!!!
+If you happened to be following what I’ve dubbed ‘the butter chronicles’ over here, then you know that there’s a lotta bright and deep colored butter in my future.
+Lovingly made by me (and M) from the milk of happy spring-grass munching jersey cows.
+If you’ve been hanging around my Facebook page long enough then you may have picked up that I LOVE ICE CREAM!!!
 And this strawberry ice cream is no exception!

-and you’ll want a small shot of kirsch too, for the texture. you can use vodka if you don’t have it. it works the same way….grab a lemon from the fridge on your way over. let’s get this party started. strawberry créme fraîche ice cream adapted from the perfect scoop by david lebovitz
+You’ll want a small shot of kirsch too, for the texture.
+You can use vodka if you don’t have it.
+It works the same way….grab a lemon from the fridge on your way over.
+Let’s get this party started.
+Strawberry créme fraîche ice cream adapted from the perfect scoop by David Lebovitz.

 1 pound strawberries, rinsed quickly in cold water then hulled

 1 cup heavy cream

 3/4 cup sugar (I use organic evaporated cane)

 1/2 teaspoon fresh lemon juice